 Christian D L Williams, R (Helsinki and London) was born in Surrey, but was brought up and educated in Denmark, where he served his national service with the Royal Danish Navy.
 He is now a retired international businessman, having spent almost all of his business life in England, Hong Kong and Germany .He is an Assistant and a Past Master of The Drapers' Company.
 He joined the Anglo Danish Society in 1994 and served as Honorary Treasurer from 2004, since 2006 as Vice Chairman and in September 2010 was appointed Chairman of the Council in 2010.
 In 2017 Christian was bestowed with the Order of Dannebrog for his services to promote Denmark's interests in Great Britain.

 Peter Davis OBE (Surrey).
 Peter is British (half Danish - his late mother was Danish).
 His wife Anne is Danish.
 Peter has been the Director General of the British Plastics Federation from 1997 to 2014.
 Amongst his previous positions are: Special advisor to Secretary of State Kenneth Baker (now Lord Baker of Dorking); Head of Home Affairs in the Conservative Research Dept; Director of the Royal Institute of British Architects; Chief Executive of the Industry Council for Packaging and the Environment; Goodwill Ambassador for the City of Copenhagen.
-He joined the Society in 1996, was co-opted in June 2014, elected to the Council in May 2015 and elected Vice Chairman Oct.
-2016.
+He joined the Society in 1996, was co-opted in June 2014, elected to the Council in May 2015 and elected Vice Chairman in October 2016.

 Bette Petersen Broyd (Surrey)